 - A living will (PDF, 176 KB) lets you state your wishes about medical care, or choose another person(s) to make medical decisions for you if you lose the ability to do so.

 - A health care power of attorney (PDF, 225 KB) lets you name a person to make health care decisions for you if you become unable to decide for yourself.

 - An advance instruction for mental health treatment allows you to give instructions and preferences about mental health treatment.
 You may select someone to make these decisions for you if you lose the ability to decide for yourself.
 This document automatically expires in two years.

-If you already have a North Carolina advance directive, then we must have a copy in order to follow your wishes.
+If you already have an advance directive, we must have a copy in order to follow your wishes.
 If you cannot give us a copy, then we will be happy to complete another form for you in case one is needed while you are in a Duke Health hospital.

 For more information about your rights as a patient, see Rights and Responsibilities.

 Do your loved ones and health care team members know what kinds of treatments you'd prefer if you are seriously ill?
 It's important for you to talk with your family and health care professionals about your medical preferences.
 This is called advance care planning.

 Watch these videos to learn more about advance care planning.